Skip to Main Content

 Summary

-The essence of tackling sufficient assumption questions on the GRE involves identifying a piece of evidence that fills all gaps in the argument, thereby guaranteeing the conclusion's truth.
+The essence of tackling sufficient assumption questions on the LSAT involves identifying a piece of evidence that fills all gaps in the argument, thereby guaranteeing the conclusion's truth.

-• Sufficient assumption questions require a new piece of evidence that ensures the argument's conclusion is valid.
+• Sufficient assumption questions require a new piece of evidence that ensures the argument's conclusion is indisputably true.

 • Formal logic can be instrumental in bridging the gap between the evidence and the conclusion.